Icinga/icingadb/doc/03-Configuration.md

 ## Notifications Source Configuration

+!!! warning

+    The Icinga Notifications integration is a feature preview that you can try out.
+    However, incompatible changes may happen, so be sure to check the changelog for future updates.
+    Please do not use it in production.

 Icinga DB can act as an event source for [Icinga Notifications](https://icinga.com/docs/icinga-notifications/).
 If configured, Icinga DB will submit events to the Icinga Notifications API.